thisismactan/Canada-2019/README.md

 # Canada-2019
-## Last updated: 2 Apr 2019
+## Last updated: 5 Apr 2019
 This is the repository for the Election StatSheet 2019 Canadian election forecast.
 Hooray!

-Current status: testing random forest models, estimating model error variances, compiling federal electoral district demographic data from the 2001 census.
+Current status: estimating model error variances, compiling federal electoral district demographic data.

-Does anyone know how to use spTransform() to change a shapefile to Lambert Conformal Conic projection?

 ### Notes to self ###
 - Final model must predict all parties' share of the vote simultaneously allowing for correlations between parties